 Orders are being taken at Finishing Line, so visit their page.
 Also, visit the Sample page on this site for links to published poems from 10048.
 Click over to the “10048” page to find links to the news coverage of the book launch.

 When I was a guest on WETM’s Mornings in Corning, Grant Chungo and I discussed several of my publications, so it’s a good overview to my work.

 Let’s stay in touch.
 You can subscribe up for my Tiny Letter which I send out infrequently; click the link below.

 To order books directly from me (I’m happy to sign copies) or to arrange a reading or invite me to lead a creative writing workshop in your area, contact me via email: edward.dougherty64 [at] gmail [dot] com.

-Edward A. Dougherty is a poet who earned an MFA in Creative Writing from Bowling Green State University and has published 2 collections of poetry and 5 chapbooks, the most recent of which is Backyard Passages (2012, FootHills Publishing).
+Edward A. Dougherty earned an MFA in Creative Writing from Bowling Green State University and has published 5 collections of poetry and 5 chapbooks, including Grace Street (Cayuga Lake Books), Everyday Objects (Plan View), and House of Green Water (FootHills Publishing).

 “Edward Dougherty’s poems fuse the philosopher and spiritual seer in him with the close observer of the natural world in its many facts, forces, weathers.
 Anchored in the actual, he can rise to rapture without sentimentality, and use with authority words like nobility, salvation, grace and mystery.”

 Here’s a brief interview Dougherty did with the editors of Jenny which overviews his writing process and commitments